 عنوان مقاله [English]

-Methods and Material
+Methods and material

-The longitudinal profile of 15 rivers in the northern Alborz were investigated.
-The drainage network was extracted by the 12.5-m DEM and Longitudinal profiles of the fifteen trunk channels were extracted using the ArcGIS 10.3.
+The longitudinal profiles of 15 rivers in the northern Alborz were investigated by quantitative measures.
+The drainage network was extracted by the 12.5-m DEM and longitudinal profiles of the fifteen trunk channels were extracted using the ArcGIS 10.3.
 Geological maps were used to interpret lithology and fault distribution.
-The form of longitudinal profile was measured by the concavity index (CI) and SLK index.
-The longitudinal gradient index (SL) was calculated for each segment of longitudinal profile. concavity index was computed based on deviations from a straight line profile (Philips and Lutz, 2008).
+The form of longitudinal profiles was measured by the concavity index (CI) and SLK index.
+The longitudinal gradient index (SL) was also calculated for each segment of the profiles.
+The concavity index was computed based on deviations from a straight line profile (Philips and Lutz, 2008).
 The SL Index analysis was performed with Hack's (1973) method.
 The SLK index for the longitudinal profile of the river was calculated by normalizing the distances in the horizontal axis and the elevation in the vertical axis.
-To normalize values (SLK), in the horizontal axis of the graph, the normalized distances are represented as (d / D), where d is the distance between the specific points along the longitudinal profile and D is the total length of the profile.
-In the vertical axis of normalized height (e / E) it is shown that e is the height of specific points along the longitudinal profile and E is the height difference between the beginning and the end of the longitudinal profile (Vojtco et al., 2012).
-The maximum amount of concavity along the SLK profile was determined as Zmax.

-Results and Discussion
+Results and discussion

 Given the good correlation coefficient (0.73) between the SLK index and the CI index, the SLK index is used for clustering.
 The studied rivers were classified into three groups based on concavity of longitudinal profile and the position of maximum concavity.
 The first group includes rivers with a concavity of between 0.13 and 0.47 and the maximum concavity is in the second quartile of the profile.
-In this group, 80% of the North Alborz rivers are located and they are all in the transverse valleys.
-In the second group, the amount of concavity index of longitudinal profile was negative, that is, they have a convex shape and maximum convexity is in the third quartile.
-The rivers in the longitudinal valley are in this group.
-In the third group, the concavity is less than 0.1 and the maximum concavity is in the second quartile of the profile.
-The analysis of longitudinal gradient index (SL) in the northern Alborz rivers shows that 53% of knickpoints are due to lithologic changes, 45% due to the activity of faults and 2% due to dam construction.
-Of the 98 fault lines that crossing rivers, only 20% of them have broken the longitudinal profile.
+In this group, 80% of the North Alborz Rivers are located in the state and they are all in the transverse valleys.
+In the second group, the value of concavity index of longitudinal profile was negative, that is, they have a convex shape and maximum convexity is in the third quartile.
+The rivers in the longitudinal valley are in this group in which the concavity is less than 0.1 and the maximum concavity is in the second quartile of the profile.
+The analysis of longitudinal gradient index (SL) in the northern Alborz Rivers shows that 53% of knickpoints are due to lithologic changes, 45% due to the activity of faults and 2% due to dam construction.
+In the 98 fault lines that crossing rivers, only 20% of them have broken the longitudinal profile.
 The effects of lithology on longitudinal profile were analyzed by statistical test.
-The results show that the sig value is less than 0.05 and the rejected zero hypothesis in the Safarood, Cheshmeh Kileh, Sardabrood, Chalous, Noor, Heraz, Talar and Nekah catchments, That is, the type of lithology has a significant difference in longitudinal profile formation.
-The effect of faults in the longitudinal profile of the rivers west and east of Mazandaran province was 70% and 30%, respectively.
+The results show that the sig value is less than 0.05 and the hypothesis is rejected zero for Safarood, Cheshmeh Kileh, Sardabrood, Chalous, Noor, Heraz, Talar and Neka catchments.
+The type of lithology has a significant difference in longitudinal profile formation.
+The effect of faults in the longitudinal profile of the rivers in west and east parts of Mazandaran province was 70% and 30%, respectively.

 In the longitudinal valleys, the rivers have a convex profile, where uplift (active tectonics) is dominant.
-In these valleys, the rate of uplift is greater than the amount of river incision and the river can not create a equilibrium profile.The longitudinal profile of the rivers in the transverse valleys is Concave–convex with erosion steps that indicate long-term predominance of erosional processes.
+In these valleys, the rate of uplift is greater than the amount of river incision and the river can not create an equilibrium profile.The longitudinal profile of the rivers in the transverse valleys is concave–convex with erosion steps that indicate long-term predominance of erosional processes.
 Their profile is due to the high altitude difference, short distance to the base level (Caspian Sea) and lithological resistance.
-It seems that river icision has overcome the tectonics and the lithological factor has more effect on the longitudinal profile of the Northen Alborz rivers.
+It seems that river icision has overcome the tectonics and the lithological factor has more effect on the longitudinal profile of the Northen Alborz Rivers.